 In December 2005, it was announced that the Eurofighter Typhoon has been selected by Saudi Arabia.
 In September 2007, the government of Saudi Arabia signed an agreement with the UK Ministry of Defence for the purchase of 72 aircraft, under a defence cooperation programme called Project Salaam.
-24 aircraft will be tranche 2 Typhoons previously destined for the UK RAF.
+24 aircraft were to be tranche 2 Typhoons previously destined for the RAF.
 The first of these was delivered in June 2009.
-The remaining 48 aircraft will be assembled in Saudi Arabia and delivered from 2011.

 In July 2006, a contract was signed for the software integration of the Lightening targeting pod and Enhanced Paveway II bombs for RAF Typhoons.